jacobhepkema/scover/README.md

 Choose a specified profile configuration from the `/conf` directory.
 Options:
 `-profile singularity`

+`-with-report name.html`
+Generates a Nextflow report webpage with information on task run times, CPU usage, memory usage, and I/O. Note that this does _not_ include information on GPU usage.

 <!-- Options include `local` (default option), `lsf`, and `docker`.
 The `lsf` profile  uses a [Singularity](https://sylabs.io/docs/) image (built from [this git repo](https://github.com/jacobhepkema/scanem-wip) using [Singularity Hub](https://singularity-hub.org/)).
 For more options, see the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html) or run `nextflow run -h`.
 The cache directory for the Singularity image can be set in `/conf/lsf.config` by setting `cacheDir = ...` -->

 **Arguments**: